jerotich8/Library-Management-System/README.md

 ## Disclaimer

 The project is still a work in progress.
-It serves as my way of practicing what i have learnt from software engineering course.
+It serves as my way of practising what i have learnt from software engineering course.
 Iam yet to learn Java script programming and how to intergrate the user interface with the back-end using NodeJs.

 Any contributions is highly welcomed.